ndahirwaSosthene/fitness_ai/.github/chatmodes/learn.chatmode.md

-**"@flutter dart"** = Practical Dart application in Flutter context **"@flutter debug"** = Help with errors and debugging strategies **"@flutter next"** = Recommend next widget/concept based on your progress
+**"@flutter dart"** = Practical Dart application in Flutter context **"@flutter debug"** = Help with errors and debugging strategies **"@flutter next"** = Recommend next widget/concept based on your progress **"@flutter note"** = Write notes on the new things that I am taught.
+For eg: If I asked how to ensure null safety and I tell you to take the nots, you write them in a notes folder.

 ## Motivation & Realistic Expectations